On-Demand Streaming App Development: How to Build a Mobile or Web Application

-They offer on-demand yoga classes on various muscle groups and of different formats & lengths.
+They offer on-demand yoga classes for various muscle groups and of different formats & lengths.
 They also make live streams from time to time.

-Their monetization model is a subscription.
-Before asking users for a subscription, they offer them a free trial which is one of the most popular models for such services.
+Their monetization model is subscription.
+Before asking users to buy a certain subscription, they offer them a free trial which is one of the most popular models for such services.

 # 2: Advertising

-This one is quite simple — you charge other companies to place advertisements on your platform.
-It’s also possible to add product placement in the video content itself (if it’s suitable for its type).
+This one is quite simple — you charge other companies to place their advertisements on your platform.
+It’s also possible to add product placements in the video content itself (if it’s suitable for its topic).

 Let’s take a look at YouTube.
-Their services are entirely free but you have to watch advertising videos from time to time.
-But once you subscribe to YouTube Premium — boom, the ads are gone.
+Their services are entirely free but you have to watch ads in the videos from time to time.
+However, if you subscribe to YouTube Premium — the ads will be gone.

 # 3: Pay-per-action

-Normally, the name would be pay-per-view but we decided to modify it so that it would fit a wider range of business types.
+Normally, the name is pay-per-view but we decided to modify it so it would fit a wider range of business types.

 It can fit you if you want to broadcast some events like concerts or sports — something to offer one-time access to.